 It remains to show that the values down each column in $T$ strictly increase.
-This is quite obvious since each column~$j$ reflects the positions of the alternatives~$1$ to~$n-j$ in the preference order of voter~$n+1-j$.
-Since these positions strictly decrease and by the negation in the definition of~$T(i,j)$, we have that the values down each column in $T$ indeed strictly increase.
+The entries in each column~$j$ reflect the positions of the alternatives~$1$ to~$n-j$ in the preference order of voter~$n+1-j$.
+By the second statement in \cref{cor:prelim-sc}, it follows that the positions of the alternatives $1$ to $n-j$ strictly decrease and by the negation in the definition of~$T(i,j)$, we have that the values down each column in $T$ indeed strictly increase. \end{proof}